 The chronological approach to learning history throughout the C group helps build up a broader sense of narrative, and the pupils’ own sense of where they are in history, how they got here and where they might be going.
 This method also avoids studying the ‘great’ historical figures in isolation, but places them in the wider context.
 Consequently, the C1s study Medieval Britain (& Europe) 1000-1485, the C2s study Early Modern Britain (& World Exploration) 1485-1800; and the C3s study Industrial Britain and the Twentieth Century World 1800-1970s.

 The B group then have the choice whether to continue to study history on to GCSE.
 For GCSE we follow the Edexcel IGCSE, which is made up of four units.
-The topics currently studied at GCSE include; an in-depth unit on The First World War, 1914–18; continued chronologically by looking at A world divided: International relations between the wars, 1919–39 which is a thematic unit; then followed by the second thematic unit A world divided: Superpower relations 1945–62; and finally, students review the Changes in medicine, c1845–c1945.
-67% or our History IGCSE grades were A* or A last year.
+The topics currently studied at GCSE include; an in-depth unit on The Origins and Course of the First World War, 1905–18; continued chronologically by looking at A world divided: International relations between the wars, 1919–39 which is a thematic unit; then followed by the second thematic unit A world divided: Superpower relations 1945–62; and finally, students review the Changes in medicine, c1845–c1945.
+100% or our History IGCSE grades were A last year.

 The A group – if they’ve studied History at GCSE – then have the choice to continue their studies by taking A level History.
 We follow the OCR History A course.
 During the A1 year students study Unit F962: Democracy and Dictatorship in Germany 1919–63 and Unit F963: Churchill 1920–45.
 Students can then opt to continue to study history into the A2 year, in which case students have to complete a course work unit on America between the Wars, 1918-1941 and they will also study Unit F966: Russia and its Rulers 1855–1964.